CryptoUBI/DAO/README.md

 ## Monero as a way of implementing a form of basic income (August 2023)

-Biometic and various crypto UBI projects have problems.
+Biometric and various crypto UBI projects have problems.
 The cryptocurrency Monero could potentially be a way to mitigate some or all of these problems.

 https://github.com/CryptoUBI/Monero_Subscriptions_Wallet